Census alternative for HubSpot

 All-in monthly cost$1,300-$2,500/mo$149-$249/mo flat

-Warehouse requiredYes - Snowflake, BigQuery, Redshift, etc.No - syncs from product source directly
+Warehouse requiredYes - Snowflake, BigQuery, Redshift, etc.No - accepts events via REST API or SDK

 SQL skills requiredYes - to author or maintain dbt modelsNo - point-and-click mapping UI